TEMPLATEBRIEF WRITINGFREELANCE

 5. Out of Scope

-Everything not listed in section 4.
-Write the obvious exclusions explicitly.
+Everything not listed in section 4, with the likely assumptions written out explicitly.

 • Blog setup or ongoing content writing